-She set up her own photographic studios in Paris and New York prior to marrying Aziz Eloui Bey and relocating to Cairo.
+Lee set up her own photographic studios in Paris and New York prior to marrying Aziz Eloui Bey and relocating to Cairo.
 A chance meeting with Roland Penrose led her to move to London at the outbreak of WWII.
 Her Surrealist images along with her pack shots, portraits and extraordinary WWII photographs have earned her a key place in the history of art.

-Farleys, her post war Sussex home is now the centre of the Lee Miller Archives which cares for her photographs, papers and ephemera.
+Farleys, her post-war Sussex home is now the centre of the Lee Miller Archives which cares for her photographs, papers and ephemera.

 The archives loan to exhibitions, license images for reproduction and produce Lee Miller prints.